ComputArtCMCG/ProBID-NET/README.md

 6. Activate the ProBID env if it is not active and make predictions with ./ProBID-Net_run.sh [pdblist] [pdbpath] where [pdblist] is the file in step 2, and [pdbpath] is the path that all PDB files are stored.

-7.You can find a total of six output predictions in the 'output_pred' folder,where 'xxxx.pred_0' is predicted by the model with the domain-domain interface added as the training set.
+7. You can find a total of six output predictions in the 'output_pred' folder,where 'xxxx.pred_0' is predicted by the model with the domain-domain interface added as the training set.

 Example: